Apple21-art/Kru/README.md

-# Kru
+**Kru**

 Kru is a small, statically-typed systems programming language that compiles to C.
-It's a personal project exploring compiler design — lexing, parsing, semantic analysis, and code generation — built from scratch in C with no external dependencies beyond a C compiler.
+It's a personal project where I'm exploring how compilers actually work - lexing, parsing, semantic analysis, code generation, all of it built from scratch in C with no external dependencies besides a C compiler.

 > **Status: ALPHA-1.** The core language (functions, control flow, structs,
 > enums, generics, traits, references, arenas, modules) works and is tested.
-> Some newer features (multi-value returns, a few `stage5` standard-library
+> Some newer features (multi-value returns, a few `stage5` standard library
-> paths) are still in progress — see [Known Issues](#known-issues) below.
+> paths) are still in progress - see [Known Issues](#known-issues) below.

 ```kru
 pub fn main() -> int